 Runs on: Java runtime version 1.5 or higher and tested on Sun Hotspot Client VM

-JasperSoft BI Suite is an easy to deploy and cost-effective enterprise strength BI suite which specializes in reporting tools suitable for organization departments, SMBs and ISVs.
+JasperSoft BI Suite is easy to deploy and cost-effective enterprise strength BI suite which specializes in reporting tools suitable for organization departments, SMBs, and ISVs.

 Key capabilities: Reporting, dashboards, analysis, data integration

 Runs on: 100% pure Java.
 JDK 1.5 and above.
 Supports any RDBMS with JDBC 2.0 driver.